The sound of the wind

 General information

-Vehicle noise while driving cannot be avoided.
-The goal of all development efforts is to reduce wind noise.
-The quieter the noise produced by aggregates and components such as the engine, chain drive, tires, etc., becomes, the greater the wind noise heard when driving at high speed becomes.
+The noise of a car when driving cannot be avoided.
+The goal of all efforts of developers is to reduce wind noise.
+The quieter the noise produced by units and components such as the engine, chain drive, tires, etc., the greater the wind noise heard when driving at high speed.

-In addition to general wind noise, there may be some noises that are heard as an annoying hiss or whistle.
-The causes of these noises may be due in part to manufacturing or repair factors.
-They are mainly caused by poorly installed elements that should be positioned and installed in the correct position.
+In addition to the general wind noise, there may be some noises that are heard as an annoying hissing or whistling sound.
+The causes of these noises may be partly due to manufacturing or repair factors.
+They are mainly caused by poorly installed components that need to be positioned and installed in the correct position.

-The maximum noise audible inside a car is wind noise.
-As the speed increases, the sound level in the vehicle interior increases.
+The maximum noise heard in the car is wind noise.
+As the speed increases, the sound level in the car increases.

-At high speed, as air flows around uniform flat surfaces such as roofs, door windows, etc., turbulent air layers are formed in which changes in air pressure take place.
-Some of these pressure changes propagate in the form of sound waves and are carried into the interior of the vehicle through the door windows and seals.
-Here the noise is particularly loud due to the proximity of the window to the driver's or passenger's door.
-The noise is mainly expressed as a low roar that gets louder as the speed increases.
+At high speed, as the air flows around uniform flat surfaces such as the roof, door windows, etc., turbulent layers of air are formed in which changes in air pressure occur.
+Some of these pressure changes are propagated as sound waves and are transferred into the car through the door windows and seals.
+Here the noise is particularly loud due to the proximity of the driver's or passenger's door window.
+The noise is mainly expressed as a low roar, which becomes louder as the speed increases.

-Noises partly caused by changes in the direction of the air flow and air flow around individual elements
+Noises caused in part by changes in air flow direction and air flow around individual elements

-If the air flows along the edge of the car, the air flow cannot completely wrap around the surface, and stall occurs at the edge.
-Whirlwinds are formed, which are destroyed again after some time or after passing a certain distance.
+If air flows along the edge of the car, the air flow cannot completely go around the surface, and the flow breaks down at the edge.
+Eddies are formed, which are destroyed again after some time or after passing some distance.

 Pos.Spare Part NoName